advancedroboticsaws/angel/README.md

 		/mcu_control/wiring.c
 		```
 		 to ~/arduino-1.6.5/hardware/arduino/avr/cores/arduino
-		 Make sure it has
+		 Make sure the following code is on line 31 or 32 in wiring.c.

 		 ```
 		 #define MICROSECONDS_PER_TIMER0_OVERFLOW (clockCyclesToMicroseconds(8 * 256))
 		 ```
-		 on line 31 or 32 in wiring.c.
 	4. Set your upload target to **promini**
 	5. Choose your **port** carefully.
 	6. Go for it!
 Click upload!
+		If you get any error when PC uploading,
+		* Please look into the errors carefully.
+		* Please check the port you choose.
+		* Please make sure you have put all the libraries into the folder.
+			If you get the message about library conflicts, please find out those files and delete the old one.
-	8. Go though the steps above again **for the other wheel**.
+	7. Go though the steps above again **for the other wheel**.

 <a name="base-driving-test-step3"></a>